britive/terraform-provider-britive/docs/resources/profile_permission.md

 # britive_profile_permission Resource

-Adds a permission to a Britive profile.

-This resource allows you to add or delete Permission from a Profile.
+This resource allows you to add or remove permissions from a Britive profile.

 ## Example Usage